robert-westenberger/knowledgebase/mathematics/3d-graphics.md

 There are 2 kinds of coord spaces, left-handed and right-handed.
 Only spaces of the same kind can be aligned.

 They are named that because you can make one with your hands.

+### Differences
+They differ in the definition of "positive rotation".

+The left-hand rule works like this: put your left hand in the “thumbs up” position, with your thumb pointing towards the positive end of the axis of rotation.
+Positive rotation about the axis of rotation is in the direction that your fingers are curled.

+In 3D, there are 48 different combinations to assign axes.